tteran/CoasterProject/README.md

 ## Features to Come
 * User can add rides they have ridden to their own ride tracker
-* Make the unclickable links clickable and add content to the views
+* Make the unclickable links clickable and add content to those views
 * Add JavaScript to the page to add fun behavior
 * Sign-in feature